Estimated reading time: 8 minutes

 With summertime comes warm weather, relaxed schedules, and late nights, the perfect combo for outdoor entertainment.
 Unfortunately, many of the pool parties and special family gatherings can be spoiled by annoying pests and critters.
 For safe outdoor activities and long-term fence maintenance, it’s important to keep particular bugs away from your home and outdoor living areas.

 Since there are thousands of insects and spiders that create year-round problems, no outdoor environment is ever completely pest-free, especially with natural wood structures and fencing.
 However, as a homeowner, there are a number of things you can do to protect your backyard from unwanted critters.

 Maintain Your Yard and Fence

-Fire ants, fleas, spiders and mosquitoes love to hide in thick bushes, tall grass, and yard debris.
+Fire ants, fleas, spiders, and mosquitoes love to hide in thick bushes, tall grass, and yard debris.
 To keep them from invading your backyard, regular maintenance is essential.
-Weekly or bi-weekly mowing and trimming is necessary for pest prevention.
+Weekly or bi-weekly mowing and trimming are necessary for pest prevention.
 This is especially true during warm weather when grass, plants, and trees grow much faster.

 Practice regular fence maintenance and upkeep to ensure yours doesn’t fall into the debris category, becoming susceptible to pests.
 Take note of excessive moisture and be sure to stick to a regular staining and sealant schedule.